 @mdx-js/react vs @mdx-js/mdx vs @mdx-js/loader

-MDX Libraries for React Comparison
+MDX (Markdown for JSX) Libraries Comparison

 @mdx-js/react@mdx-js/mdx@mdx-js/loader

-What's MDX Libraries for React?
+What's MDX (Markdown for JSX) Libraries?

 Package Weekly Downloads Trend